stryker-mutator/mutation-testing-elements/docs/mutant-states-and-metrics.md

 - **Survived**
   When all tests passed while this mutant was active, the mutant survived.
 You're missing a test for it.
 - **No coverage**
-  No tests were executed for this mutant.
-It probably is located in a part of the code not hit by any of your tests.
-This means the mutant survived and you are missing a test case for it.
+  The mutant isn't covered by one of your tests and survived as a result.
 - **Timeout**
   The running of tests with this mutant active resulted in a timeout.
   For example, the mutant resulted in an infinite loop in your code.